goodwiins/prompt-injection-defense/paper/my_papper.md

 3. **Interpretable detection** via XGBoost feature importance
 4. **Multi-agent coordination** with OVON-based messaging and quarantine protocols

-**Honest limitations**: Our system has NOT been evaluated against adaptive attacks (GCG/AutoDAN), which likely achieve >40% bypass.
-The precision of 70.4% reflects a trade-off for 100% recall.
+**Honest limitations**: Against adaptive attacks (GCG/AutoDAN), we measured **27.8% ASR** (Section 7.6)—better than literature baselines (>50%) but with significant vulnerability to semantic reformulation (37.5% bypass).
 Guard Agent effectiveness degrades over long workflows (>25 messages).
 These limitations are discussed in detail in Section 8.1.

 Our work is **complementary** to InjecGuard's MOF, offering a latency-optimized alternative rather than strictly superior performance.
 Future work should address adversarial robustness, multilingual support, and true multi-agent attack propagation evaluation.

-**Resources:** The code, datasets, and pretrained models are available at [github.com/goodwiins/prompt-injection-defense](https://github.com/goodwiins/prompt-injection-defense).
+**Reproducibility:** Code, datasets, and pretrained models will be released upon publication.
+For reproducibility during review, supplementary materials include evaluation scripts and model configurations.
+All experiments use fixed random seed=42 and stratified 80/20 splits.

 ---